Azzikx/BABFT-Better-Build/README.md

 ## Build A Boat For Treasure BetterBuild
 lua script to roblox game "Build A Boat For Treasure" with open source

+> [!IMPORTANT]
+>Unfortunately, updates will not be released until roblox ban wave ends
 # **↓ execute this line ↓**
 ```lua
 loadstring(game:HttpGet("https://raw.githubusercontent.com/Azzikx/BABFTBetterBuild/refs/heads/main/SourceCode"))()